Our Instructors

 Meet Dara

-Dara is the author of her first book through the University of New Mexico Press, The Ecology of Herbal Medicine: A Guide to Plants and Living Landscapes of the American Southwest and a contributing author to several herbal compendium books.
-She is a long-time columnist for Plant Healer Quarterly where she writes on a variety of botanical topics including environmental issues concerning medicinal plants and is also an instructor in UNM’s Holistic Health Program.
-Dara has an MS in Geography and Environmental Studies from UNM and is also a graduate of Tieraona Low Dog’s Foundations of Herbal Medicine program.
+Dara is the author of the University of New Mexico Press book, The Ecology of Herbal Medicine: A Guide to Plants and Living Landscapes of the American Southwest and a contributing author to several herbal compendium books.
+She is currently a Geography and Environmental Studies PhD student in a joint program at the University of New Mexico and New Mexico State University.
+Dara’s subfield is GeoHumanities with a focus on the ecological-social lives of medicinal plants and people.
+She is also a graduate of Tieraona Low Dog’s Foundations of Herbal Medicine program, an instructor in UNM’s Sustainability Studies and Holistic Health Programs, and a board member of the Native Plant Society.

 CLOSE